JohnnySn0w/MoD/README.md

 ## Features thus far:

 ### Basic demo dungeon
 - This is the basic framework for a dungeon, and serves as a short example of what can be done at a simple level.
+It can easily be replaced with whatever your actual world is.

 ### Administrative commands
 - db – allows for simple queries to the database, as well as functionality for on-the-fly creation of game elements